Symmetry requirements for current-induced spin magnetization specific to chiral crystals: Multipole analysis and the hidden spin glide symmetry: Necessary condition for CISM specific to chiral crystals

 \subsection{Multipole degrees of freedom for each hopping}

-Next the multipole degrees of freedom of each hopping Hamiltonian is analyzed in the following steps \addedk{by using the method of extended multipoles such as bond multipoles}~\cite{hayami2018classification,hayami2020bottom,kato2024interatomic}:
+Next the multipole degrees of freedom of each hopping Hamiltonian is analyzed in the following steps by using the method of extended multipoles such as bond multipoles~\cite{hayami2018classification,hayami2020bottom,kato2025interatomic}:

 \begin{enumerate} \item First, we examine the cluster resulting from applying all the symmetry operations of the introduced model.
-For $H_\perp$ and $H_\parallel$, we use the cluster shown in Fig.~\ref{fig:bond-multipoles}(a), and for $H_{\mathrm{SOC}}$, we use the cluster shown in Fig.~\ref{fig:bond-multipoles}(c).
-Then, Fig.~\ref{fig:bond-multipoles}(b) and (d) show three typical configurations out of the six basis configurations and the corresponding bond multipoles.
-Note that the coefficients of the bond multipoles have been determined for normalization~\cite{kato2024interatomic}.
-The MT dipoles $T_\nu\ (\nu=x,y,z)$ appear for $H_{\mathrm{SOC}}$ because the imaginary hopping on each bond, which is odd under both spatial inversion and time reversal, can be regarded as an MT dipole. \item Second, we express the multipoles of $H_\perp$, $H_\parallel$ and $H_{\mathrm{SOC}}$ by the tensor product of the bond multipole and spin multipole, by considering the symmetry of the hopping integrals based on the basis configurations shown in Fig.~\ref{fig:bond-multipoles}(b) and (d). \item Finally, we expand the obtained multipoles of $H_\perp$, $H_\parallel$ and $H_{\mathrm{SOC}}$ in the basis of the composite multipoles such as $Q_0^{(\mathrm{bs})}, G_0^{(\mathrm{bs})}$ and $G_u^{(\mathrm{bs})}$~\cite{khersonskii1988quantum}. \end{enumerate}
+For $H_\perp$, $H_\parallel$ and $H_{\mathrm{SOC}}$, we use the clusters shown in Fig.~\ref{fig:bond-multipoles}(a), (c) and (e), respectively.
+Then, Fig.~\ref{fig:bond-multipoles}(b), (d) and (f) show three typical configurations out of the six basis configurations and the corresponding bond multipoles.
+Note that the coefficients of the bond multipoles have been determined for normalization~\cite{kato2025interatomic}.
+The MT dipoles $T_\nu\ (\nu=x,y,z)$ appear for $H_{\mathrm{SOC}}$ because the imaginary hopping on each bond, which is odd under both spatial inversion and time reversal, can be regarded as an MT dipole. \item Second, we express the multipoles of $H_\perp$, $H_\parallel$ and $H_{\mathrm{SOC}}$ by the tensor product of the bond multipole and spin multipole, by considering the symmetry of the hopping integrals based on the basis configurations shown in Fig.~\ref{fig:bond-multipoles}(b), (d) and (f). \item Finally, we expand the obtained multipoles of $H_\perp$, $H_\parallel$ and $H_{\mathrm{SOC}}$ in the basis of the composite multipoles such as $Q_0^{(\mathrm{bs})}, G_0^{(\mathrm{bs})}$ and $G_u^{(\mathrm{bs})}$~\cite{khersonskii1988quantum}. \end{enumerate}

-Detailed calculations of the multipole degrees of freedom for $H_\perp$, $H_\parallel$ and $H_{\mathrm{SOC}}$ are shown in Appendix \ref{app:Detailed-calculations}.
+Detailed calculations of the multipole degrees of freedom for $H_\perp$, $H_\parallel$ and $H_{\mathrm{SOC}}$ are shown in Appendix~\ref{app:Detailed-calculations}.
 Calculating the multipole degrees of freedom, we obtain